BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/multiinstance/README.md

 # Deploying a highly available persistent IBM MQ Queue Manager on the Cloud Pak for Integration
 These instructions will document the process to deploy a highly available (HA) persistent IBM MQ on the Cloud Pak for Integration (CP4I) 2020.2.1.

+You will know how to set up MQ in a highly available topology where there is an active and passive container running.

 ## Pre-reqs
 To run the following you need to have installed: